View Source ArangoXEcto (ArangoX Ecto v2.0.0)

 :ok

 If a collection name is not provided one will be dynamically generated.
-The naming convention is the names of the two modules is alphabetical order.
-E.g. User and Post will combine for a collection name of post_user and an edge module name of PostUser.
+The naming convention is the names of the modules in alphabetical order.
+E.g. User and Post will combine for a collection name of posts_users (uses the collection names of the modules) and an edge module name of PostUser.
 This order is used to prevent duplicates if the from and to orders are switched.

 This will create the Ecto Module in the environment dynamically.
 It will create it under the closest common parent module of the passed modules plus the Edges alias.
 For example, if the modules were MyApp.Apple.User and MyApp.Apple.Banana.Post then the edge would be created at MyApp.Apple.Edges.PostUser.